lambdaclass/lambdaclass_blog/content/posts/a_sharper_look_at_fri.md

 Going back at the problem of the Prover (P) and Verifier (V) exchanging information, let's see how to set up that stage.
 Actually, it would be nice to start by spelling out what IOPP actually stands for: Interactive Oracle Proofs of Proximity.
 We'll contextualize each of these titles in this itemized section:

-- Obviously, **Interactive** stands for the notion of prover and verifier interact with each other exchanging information.
+- Obviously, **Interactive** stands for the notion of prover and verifier interacting with each other, exchanging information.

 - Now comes the sketchy part: in these contexts, the Verifier ($V$) lacks the computational resources to read the entire Prover's ($P$) message; it is restricted to open or look up a limited number of times a small portion of the data produced by the prover.
 Technically, the Verifier has what is called **Oracle** access: $P$ commits to a function $f: D \to \mathbb{F}$ and $V$ accesses $f$ essentially as a black box oracle. $V$ selects an index $x \in D$, and the oracle responds with $f(x)$.